-An inherent problem associated with survey data such as historical koala records, is that they are typically observer-biased and do not reflect the results of a systematic survey effort.
-Hence, quantitative range parameters such as the Area of Occupancy (AoO) and concepts such as generational persistence could potentially miscalculate the full extent of any indicative change (positive or negative) and/or the locations of such things as source populations respectively, if existing bias cannot be accommodated; it is with such considerations and limitations in mind that the following methodological approach was developed.
+An inherent problem associated with survey data such as historical koala records is that they are typically observer-biased and do not reflect the results of a systematic survey effort.
+Hence, quantitative range parameters such as the Area of Occupancy (AoO) and concepts such as generational persistence could potentially miscalculate the full extent of any indicative change (positive or negative) and/or the locations of such things as source populations respectively if existing bias cannot be accommodated; it is with such considerations and limitations in mind that the following methodological approach was developed:

-Historical koala records were provided by Council, these being those previously collated by Ward et al. (2013) from Western Sydney University (WSU), and the NSW Office of Environment and Heritage (OEH) Wildlife Atlas databases for the time period 1900 - 2012.
+Historical koala records were provided by CCC, these being those previously collated by Ward et al. (2013) from the University of Western Sydney and OEH Wildlife Atlas databases for the time period 1900 - 2012.
 Once collated, records were sorted chronologically by koala generation (determined to approximate six years (Phillips 2000)) dating backwards from 2012.
 The resulting data set was then further partitioned in order to enable comparisons pre 1995 and post 1994 (the timeframes 1995 - 2000, 2001 - 2006 and 2007- 2012 approximating the time intervals for the three most recent koala generations respectively).
-This approach enables results to be considered in the context of International Union for Conservation of Nature (IUCN), Commonwealth and State-based conservation criteria which place weight on the concept of population change over a time period of three consecutive (taxon- specific) generations (WCUSSC 1994).
+This approach enables results to be considered in the context of International Union for Conservation of Nature (IUCN), Commonwealth and State-based conservation criteria which place weight on the concept of population change over a time period of three consecutive (taxonspecific) generations (WCUSSC 1994).

-Extent of occurrence
+Extent of Occurrence

 The EoO was determined as the total area enclosed by a Minimum Convex Polygon (MCP) derived by connecting the outer-most koala records over time for each koala generation for which sufficient data was available.
-Three EoOs for the Campbelltown LGA were determined as follows:
+Three EoOs for the CCC LGA were determined as follows:

-- a) that encapsulating all known koala records over time (the historical EoO) - b) that for the time period 1900 1994 - c) that for the three most recent koala generations 1995 2012.
+- a) that encapsulating all known koala records over time (the historical EoO), - b) that for the time period 1900 1994, and - c) that for the three most recent koala generations 1995 2012.

-Area of occupancy
+Area of Occupancy